Last updated 1st February 2021

-- Identity Data which may include your name, date of birth and gender.
+- Basic details like your/your child’s name, date of birth and gender.

-- Usage Data which includes information about how you use the Websites.
+- Usage data about how you/your child use our Websites.

-- Marketing and Communications Data which includes your preferences in receiving marketing from us and our third parties.
+- Marketing and communications data which includes your/your child’s preferences in receiving marketing and newsletters from us and third parties.

 Automated technologies or interactions

-We shall also collect information about you when you visit and interact with the Website and App through the use of technologies such as cookies.
+We also collect information about you/your child when you/your child visit and interact with our Websites through the use of technologies such as cookies.
 The following are examples of information we may collect:

-- Information about your device, browser or operating system;
+- information about your/your child’s device, browser or operating system;

-- Information about links that you click and pages you view on our Website;
+- information about links that you/your child click and pages you/your child view on our Website;

 - length of visits to certain pages;

 - subjects you/your child viewed or searched for;

 - records of download errors and/or broken links;